kubeflow/kubeflow/kfctl/README.md

 ## Overview

-The kfctl golang client will provide a CLI similar to kfctl.sh but will address the following deficits in the current tool
+The kfctl golang client will provide the same CLI as kfctl.sh but will be implemented in golang.
+The port to golang is because:

-1. No longer require a local install of ks (ksonnet)
-2. No longer require knowledge of the ks CLI
-3. No longer save a ksonnet application to the user's filesystem
-4. Work in a similar way as the kubeflow UI [gcp-click-to-deploy](https://github.com/kubeflow/kubeflow/tree/master/components/gcp-click-to-deploy):
-  - Execution of subcommands `init`, `generate`, `apply` and `delete` are done by the bootstrapper.
-  - A local `<kf_app>.yaml` defines a kubeflow application.
-  - This yaml file is submitted to the bootstrapper which will then generate the ksonnet application.
+1. The UI (gcp-click-to-deploy) and kfctl should share the same ksonnet code when creating a kubeflow application.
+2. This common code will serve as a base for later efforts like migrating to ksonnet modules.
+3. New subcommands should be done in golang rather than bash so they can also be used by the UI.

 ## Usage